creare-com/podpac/doc/source/user/coordinates.md

 ### Alternate Constructors: `grid` and `points`

-Unstacked coordinates can also be created using the `grid` alternate constructor:
+Unstacked coordinates can also be created using the `Coordinates.grid` alternate constructor:

 ```
 >>> Coordinates.grid(lat=[0, 1, 2], lon=[10, 20, 30, 40])
 >>> Coordinates([[0, 1, 2], [10, 20, 30, 40]], dims=['lat', 'lon'])
 ```

-Stacked coordinates can be created using the `points` alternate constructor:
+Stacked coordinates can be created using the `Coordinates.points` alternate constructor:

 ```
 >>> Coordinates.points(lat=[0, 1, 2], lon=[10, 20, 30])
 >>> Coordinates([np.stack([0, 1, 2], [10, 20, 30, 40]).T], dims=['lat_lon'])
 ```

-For convenience, a `tuple` can be used to generate uniformly-spaced coordinates.
+For convenience, a tuple can be used to generate uniformly-spaced coordinates.
 If the third item is an integer, it is interpreted as a size, otherwise it is interpreted as a step.
 The following will all be equivalent:

 ```